Marcos Losekann: Early life and career

 Damiani was the news boss of TV of RBS Cruz Alta, affiliated with Rede Globo.
 Losekann began making visits to his new friend and became accustomed to the editorial room routine.
 Eventually, he ended up being hired and turned out to be a reporter.
 Within a few months, he scored his first field on Globo in 1984.

 He also worked in television on Pelotas and Caxias do Sul, and in radio on Gaucha de Porto Alegre (RBS radio).
-Than, he moved to Santa Catarina, where he continued as a reporter at RBS TV Florianópolis.
+Then, he moved to Santa Catarina, where he continued as a reporter at RBS TV Florianópolis.

 At age 22, Marcos Losekann became one of the youngest reporters of TV Globo: he was responsible for reporting Santa Catarina state news to National TV.
 Thanks to this position, Marcos Losekann spawned more than 200 reports of national newscasts between 1988 and 1990.

 In 1990, TV Globo itself invited him to join its team of special reporters, this time in Brasilia, where Losekann would remain until 1992.
 His next destination was the Amazônia.
 Living in Manaus, Marcos Losekann became Globo’s correspondent in the entire Amazon, covering Acre, Rondonia, Amazonas, Amapá, Roraima, Tocantins and Pará as well.
 He also covered the countries surrounding the Brazilian Amazon.

 He made his first war coverage in 1994 during the confrontation between Ecuador and Peru.
 His talents of investigator were noticed as well, having been responsible for the dissemination of numerous cases of corruption, administrative impropriety and local governments in the Amazon area.
 In addition, he revealed drug trafficking routes in the Amazon, and denounced countless environmental crimes.

 In 1995, he was invited to work in TV Globo in Rio de Janeiro.
 After only five months, Losekann was incorporated into the TV Globo São Paulo team, where he remained until the beginning of 2000.